 Classes are small, with an average of 8 to 12 students per class, and usually no more than 15.
-Classes prepare students for success in an American university and introduce students to American culture and university life.
-Classes meet 20 hours a week: four hours each day, Monday through Friday.
+Classes meet 24 hours a week: Five hours each day, Monday through Thursday and four hours on Friday.
 Students must spend additional time preparing and studying for their classes.
-Students are assigned to one of six curriculum levels, based on their placement test results.
-Students who have successfully completed one level will be promoted to the next level.
-Students who complete level 6 with a "B" grade or better in each class, are eligible for admission to Valdosta State University without a TOEFL score, assuming they meet all other eligibility requirements.
+Students are placed in one of six levels, based on their language proficiency as measured by their placement test results.
+Students who successfully complete one level will be promoted to the next level.
+Students who complete level 6 with a "B" grade or better in each class are eligible for admission to VSU without a TOEFL or IELTS score, assuming they meet all other eligibility requirements.

 Classes begin at 9:00 AM and run through mid afternoon.
 Mandatory classes are always finished before 3:00PM.
-Students will have classes four hours per day.
+Optional classes and activities will be after 3:00PM.

 Study hall and TOEFL courses begin after the afternoon classes end.
-Students may attend study hall any day without a prior appointment.
-There will be a teacher in study hall to answer questions and explain concepts you may not understand or need extra work with.
-Students must sign up in advance for the TOEFL class.
+Students may attend study hall any day without a prior appointment, but an appointment is recommended.
+There will be a teacher in study hall to answer questions and explain concepts students may not understand or need extra work with.

 Reading and Writing